swarup-p/VSD_Physical_Design_Workshop/README.md

   1. Input
   - process design kit (PDK)
-  - DRC and LVS rules
-	for example, foundry specifies lambda-based rules in tech files. (lambda = L/2 , L -> minimum feature size)
+  - DRC and LVS rules, for example, foundry specifies lambda-based rules in tech files. (lambda = L/2 , L -> minimum feature size)
   - SPICE models
   - Library and user-defined specifications

   2. Design steps
-  - Implement functional
+  - Implement cell function
   - Model MOS transistors such that they adhere to library specificationss
   - Layout design
-    - derive PMOS and NMOS network graph
+    - Derive PMOS and NMOS network graph
-	- obtain Eueler's path
+	- Obtain Eueler's path
-	- get stick diagram
+	- Get stick diagram
-	- convert stick diagram into layout but ensure that it does not violates library rules.
+	- Convert stick diagram into layout but ensure that it does not violates library rules.
   - Characterization
     - Extract parasitics from layout and characterise in terms of time delay